 - 3 cups powdered sugar

-In a medium sauce pan, cook raisins, shortening in 2 cups water for 10 minutes.
+- In a medium sauce pan, cook raisins and shortening in 2 cups water for 10 minutes.
 Remove from heat and let cool.
+Do not drain the water.

 Here are a couple pics that are the perfect size for pinning to Pinterest.